modus-continens/docs/src/semantics.md

 # Semantics

-Given a build script and a query, Modus performs two operations:
+Given a Modusfile and a goal, Modus performs two operations:

-1. computes the build [Directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) using an extended [Datalog](https://en.wikipedia.org/wiki/Datalog) solver;
+1. computes the build [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) using a [Datalog](https://en.wikipedia.org/wiki/Datalog) solver;
 2. executes the build in parallel using [BuildKit](https://github.com/moby/buildkit).

 The build DAG is a graph that describes dependencies between build operations.
-It is a DAG, and not a set of trees, because some intermediate images can be shared and built only once.
-The DAG is computed by a Datalog solver as the minimal proof of the build target from true facts representing either existing images, or intrinsics like `run` which add build steps.
+The DAG is computed by a Datalog solver as a minimal proof of the build target from true facts representing either existing images, or intrinsics like `run` which add build steps.
 The build DAG is constructed statically, i.e. the values of the variables do not depend on the results of build execution.
-Particularities of DAG construction are described in [Static](./static.md).

 After the build DAG is computed, it is transformed into a [BuildKit](https://github.com/moby/buildkit) representation.
 Then, BuildKit executes build subtrees in parallel to construct the target images.
-Particularities of build execution are described in [Runtime](./runtime.md).

 ## Predicate Kinds